jazzband/django-constance/docs/testing.rst

 .. py:class:: override_config(**kwargs)

-    Replace key-value pairs in config.
+    Replaces key-value pairs in the config.
+    Use as decorator or context manager.

 Usage
 ~~~~~